 The compost produced can be used to the benefit the CIC and any surplus could provide a source of income generation if sold to non-members.

 Normally a Community Composting site will require planning permission and the advice of the planning authority should be sort at the earliest possible stage.
 This will not be the case where a school has a few bins in their garden and is using them as part of the educational processes.

-If there is the possibility of a composting service, being offered which would take waste produced by the local community planning permission will be required and there may be problems if the site is a statutory allotment and as a result can only legally be used as allotments for the growing of food for the plot-holders use.
+If there is the composting service, being offered would take waste produced by the local community planning permission may be required and there may be problems if the site is a statutory allotment and as a result can only legally be used as allotments for the growing of food for the plot-holders use.
 There may be a requirement not only for planning permission but also for the change of use to be agreed by the Secretary of State for any non-allotment waste processing activities.

 As a member of the National Allotment Society, I would not recommend surrendering part of a protected statutory site for the processing of community waste.

 If it is, a non-statutory council site or a private site part of which is unsuitable for cultivation an area could be set aside in the future for composting waste from the local community.

 However, the first priority on an allotment site must be encouraging and enabling people to grow food and if the Society composted their waste it may encourage wider participation in allotment gardening.
 The production and use of compost “on-site” also avoids the need to register under the Regulations relating to the carriage of waste.